MuhammadUmer241/Non-Gen-AI/README.md

 This repository contains a machine learning model designed to predict whether a bank customer will respond positively or negatively to a marketing campaign.
 The model leverages various data science techniques, including:

 Exploratory Data Analysis (EDA): In-depth analysis to understand the data, identify patterns, and handle missing values.
-Data Ingestion: Efficiently loading and preprocessing the dataset for modeling.
+Data Ingestion and Transformation: Efficiently loading and preprocessing the dataset for modeling.
 Machine Learning: Utilizing appropriate algorithms to build a predictive model.
 Flask Web App: Developing a user-friendly web interface using Flask, HTML, and CSS to interact with the model.